TaksaphornNow/OpenGL-Game/README.md

 # Kodjeng Spaceship

-A small 3D arcade-style space shooter built with modern OpenGL.
-You control a rocket in space, shoot incoming UFOs, dodge enemy bullets, and survive as long as you can while your score and HP are shown with an overlay HUD.
+A small 3D arcade-style space shooter built with modern OpenGL, where you control a rocket in space, shoot incoming enemies, dodge enemy ships and bullets, and survive as long as possible while your score and HP are displayed in an on-screen HUD.

 This project is based on the LearnOpenGL framework and adds: